 Contact us to discuss your project with experienced engineers

-In this article, we’ll describe how a telemedicine system operates and its major components along with challenges in the development and implementation in a hospital or healthcare network.
+In this article, we’ll describe how a system operates and the major components of telemedicine solution architecture, along with challenges in developing and implementing it in a hospital or healthcare network.

 What is Telemedicine?